 - Amazon – Amazon takes seconds to sign-up for and is easy to understand and use.
 They have a lot of rules that you should read first.
 Links must only be used in blog posts and not directly on social media.
 You must make three initial sales within a certain timeframe to become fully approved.
 Don’t list prices, and don’t change their links.

 - Barnes and Noble – Barnes and Noble has an affiliate program through CJ Junction.
-This one is slightly trickier to learn, and I use a browser plug-in to create my affiliate links.
+This one is slightly trickier to learn.

 - Book Depository – You can apply through Book Depository directly or use Awin.
 I prefer